Disable Microsoft Edge VPN

 - Restart Edge and test to ensure there’s no active browser-based VPN

 If you’re using a paid VPN extension like NordVPN, ExpressVPN, or Surfshark and you still want to browse with that VPN, you can keep the extension but ensure Edge’s own Secure Network is off.
 The two features can operate independently, though most people prefer to unify protection under a single VPN app for easier management.
+Hotspot shield vpn chrome extension

 How to test if the VPN is disabled

 After you’ve turned off Edge’s VPN features and removed any related extensions, you’ll want to verify that your traffic isn’t being routed through a VPN.
-Which browser has free vpn built in and how Opera leads the pack

 - Check your IP address: Visit a site like whatismyip.com, ipinfo.io, or speedtest.net to confirm your IP and approximate location.
 If you’re not connected to a VPN, your IP should reflect your home or mobile network’s public IP.